 Inflammation of tendons can create pressure on your nerves.
 This may cause numbness, tingling, or a burning feeling in your hands referred to as carpal tunnel syndrome.

 Decrease in range of motion

 Inflammation in your joints can cause tendons and ligaments to become unstable or deformed.
-As the disease progresses, you may find yourself unable to bend or straighten some joints.
+If the disease progresses without treatment, you may find yourself unable to bend or straighten some joints.

 Although your range of motion may also be affected by pain, engaging in regular, gentle exercise can help ease the ache and even allow for a bit more movement.

 There are a few other RA symptoms that affect more than just your joints.
 These include:

 The most commonly affected areas during the onset of RA are the small joints in your hands and feet.
 This is where you may first feel stiffness and an ache.

 It’s also possible for RA inflammation to affect your knees and hips.
 Because the disease presents differently in different people, it can go on to affect almost any joint.